 - antibiotics for infections

-- vaccinations to reduce the risk of infections, such as pneumonia and the flu
+- vaccinations to reduce the chance of infections, such as pneumonia and the flu

 - antifungal medication in cases of fungal esophagitis

 In some cases, stomach pain and other symptoms of CLL may be mild.
-Home remedies and a healthy lifestyle may help manage stomach symptoms.
+Self-management strategies and a healthy lifestyle may help manage stomach symptoms.

 For instance, try to eat a balanced diet with lots of colorful, whole foods and fruit and vegetables.
 These will also give you plenty of antioxidants for an immunity boost.
 If you have nausea or an upset stomach, try eating smaller meals more frequently, eat softer foods, and focus on foods that sit well with you.